hrgdavor/jscadui/initial.thoughts.md

 Start with immutability as those objects can be reused and shared without fear. scene/model/cad graph is much less data than a single simple sphere with many segments.

+## Debug info

+Mechanism to be included that enables attaching debug info `file:line:col`, `loopindex` if part of a loop and possibly more...

+- to every geometry
+- to every transform
+- to every call of builder method

+Interpreter based on AST would probably be the best option, and could allow partial changes and apply the result of them immediately without running all of the code.
+A simple approach could be made that requires little code on interpreter side, but has limitations in the code side ... still could be very useful.

 ## Optimizations
 Allow for optimizations to be specific to gain most performance.
 Some calculations are easy to implement generically, but then difficult/impossible to make as performant as custom functions, that produce calculated values by using knowledge of the shape.

- - `boundingBox` - for a sphere with milion points, custom function can trivially calculate bounding box, but generic function slows down with sphere precision.
+ - `boundingBox` - for a sphere with million points, custom function can trivially calculate bounding box, but generic function slows down with sphere precision.
  - `boundingSphere` - same
  - `center` - same
  - `centerOfMass` - same

-Another optimization if to allow for those specific performance enhancing functions to recalculate those values when there is a shape that uses the geometry but defiens a transform.
+Another optimization if to allow for those specific performance enhancing functions to recalculate those values when there is a shape that uses the geometry but defines a transform.

 ## Optimization: reuse primitives

 Currently jscad generates whole new geometry for each call to `sphere`,`cube`,`cylinder`, ...etc but those could be reused (example based on cube)

-- use cube[1,1,1] and any other size coiuld reuse the same cube by using that as basis
+- cube[1,1,1] could be reused for all other sizes
-- for cube:[3,4,5] use the bae cube with scale:[3,4,5]
+- to cerate a cube:[3,4,5] use the base cube[1,1,1] with transform: scale:[3,4,5]

 This optimization may have less benefit for cuboids as they have small number of vertices, but for sphere or cylinder depending on the precision it can be a huge difference.